kevinhammond/CIPs/CIP-0123/README.md

-snapshots continue to be signed by an honest majority of stake pools following a chain recovery event, Mithril may therefore provide an alternative solution to Ouroboros Genesis checkpoints as a way to verify the correct state of the ledger
+snapshots continue to be signed by an honest majority of stake pools following a chain recovery event, Mithril may therefore provide an alternative solution to Ouroboros Genesis checkpoints as a way to verify the correct state of the ledger.

 ## Recommended Actions